3dprintscanner/coronacorps/src/site/index.md

  - Please remember you can register for both

 ## Who are we?
-  We are the Finsbury Park Covid 19 Mutual Aid Group.
+  We are the Caledonian & Barnsbury Covid 19 Mutual Aid Group.
 We are really glad you have expressed an interest in being a part of this community support.
   We are a grassroots community group volunteering support for neighbours during the COVID-19 outbreak.

   More information is available [here](/about)